magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly.md

    -  [Custom error or maintenance page]({{ site.base.url }}/cloud/cdn/configure-fastly.html#fastly-errpg)

--  **Security**—Once you have configured {{ site.data.var.ece }} projects to use the Fastly CDN, you can take advantage of additional security features to protect your sites and network.
+-  **Security**—After you set up your { site.data.var.ece }} projects to use the Fastly CDN, additional security features are available to protect your sites and network.

       -  [**DDoS protection**](#ddos)—Built-in protection against common attacks like Ping of Death, Smurf attacks, as well as other ICMP-based floods.

-      -  **Web application firewall (WAF)**—Managed service that provides PCI-compliant protection to block malicious traffic before it can damage your production {{ site.data.var.ece }} sites and network.
-See [Managed Cloud WAF]({{ site.base.url }}/cloud/cdn/fastly-waf-service.html).
+      -  **[Managed Cloud WAF]({{ site.base.url }}/cloud/cdn/fastly-waf-service.html)**—Managed web application firewall service that provides PCI-compliant protection to block malicious traffic before it can damage your production {{ site.data.var.ece }} sites and network.

 -  **Image optimization**—Offloads image processing and resizing load to the Fastly service freeing servers to process orders and conversions efficiently.
 See [Fastly image optimization]({{ page.baseurl }}/cloud/cdn/fastly-image-optimization.html).